 - your favorite whole wheat bread (we used Rudi’s Kitchen vegan bread)*

 - Before you do anything, get your chia seeds into a bowl with the 1 cup of almond milk and let them soak for approximately seven minutes.
 You want them to turn into a gel-like substance.
 Give them a stir from time to time as you assemble your other items.
 Make sure the bowl you use is large enough for you to completely submerge your bread slices.

 - Once you have your chia seeds in the bowl soaking, get your skillet going on medium/high heat with some water to keep it from drying out.
-While the skillet is heating, go ahead and add the remaining ingredients (minus the cashews) as listed above.
+While the skillet is heating, go ahead and add the maple syrup, almond milk, and vanilla extract to your mixture.

 - After seven minutes and you have a good gel-like consistency going for your chia substance, dip a slice of your whole wheat bread in and try to fully coat each side.
 This is where things might look a bit strange.
 You will have a gray piece of toast!
 Don’t worry…it’s going to be delicious!